 What is Multi-Touch Attribution?

-Multi-touch attribution (MTA) is an advanced way of measuring marketing effectiveness because it accounts for the cross-channel consumer journey.
+Multi-touch attribution is an advanced way of measuring marketing effectiveness because it accounts for the cross-channel consumer journey.
 It replaces the default, flawed approach of measuring performance within marketing channel silos – typically giving all of the credit to the last marketing touchpoint experienced by a consumer before she converts.
 This siloed approach leads marketers to double-count success metrics because multiple channels are taking credit for the same KPI event, such as a conversion or lead.
 It also neglects to measure the contribution of supporting marketing channels and tactics earlier in the consumer journey that play a role in influencing a desired action.

-Different MTA Models
+Different Multi-Touch Attribution Models

 - A subjective rules-based methodology relies on humans to define the rules of how credit is allocated to one or more points in the consumer journey.
 These models can be used to better understand the consumer journey.